neuland-ingolstadt/neuland.app-native/.github/CONTRIBUTING.md

 ## Submitting Changes

 1. Commit your changes to your branch.
-Please use the [Angular commit message style](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-header) for your commit messages.
+To ensure descriptive commit messages, we recommend using the [Angular commit message style](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-header) for your commit messages.
 1. Create a pull request from your branch to the develop branch of this repository.
 1. Provide a clear and descriptive title and description for your pull request, summarizing the changes you made.
 1. Once your pull request is submitted, our team will review your changes and provide feedback or request further modifications if needed.